markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/getting-started/javascript.md

 // To allow td elements and data-bs-option attributes on td elements myDefaultAllowList.td = ['data-bs-option']

-// You can push your custom regex to validate your attributes.
+// You can push your core regex to validate your attributes.
 // Be careful about your regular expressions being too lax const myCustomRegex = /^data-my-app-[\w-]+/ myDefaultAllowList['*'].push(myCustomRegex)